studioalemni/studioalemni.github.io/collections/_games/loa/known-issues.md

 - Rebinding controls with the F1 menu will not update the icon prompts in messages and menus.
 - Rebinding only works for keyboard and will not work for some controllers; it is advised to use the Steam controller interface to rebind controller buttons instead.
-- Some hardware configurations may result in performance issues on certain maps
+- Certain hardware configurations may result in performance issues on certain maps
 - Some aggressive antivirus software, such as Avast, may declare the game executable as "suspicious" and require a scan before launching.
 This is a false positive, and likely due to the lack of official signing (an expensive process).
 The game's code is not a secret and can be viewed [here](https://github.com/JaidenAlemni/mkxp-z).

 # macOS Only

-- Some hardware configurations may result in performance issues on certain maps
+- Certain hardware configurations may result in performance issues on certain maps

 # Linux / Steam Deck Only